 Effective SEO content strategies start by analyzing the keywords relevant to your business.
 You will need to use tools to help you determine your best keywords.
 Keep in mind that keywords are no longer just one word or simple phrases.
 People now search using questions so keep an eye out for those.
 They can inspire some of your topic ideas.

-You can start with Keywords Everywhere and Ubersuggest.
-They both use Google Autocomplete to generate hundreds of relevant long-tail keywords for any topic.
-Both have Chrome extensions, and Keywords Everywhere has a Firefox extension.
-Both can help you get the data you need to determine which keyword phrases will work for you.
+Browser extensions like Keyword Surfer and Ubersuggest provide the phrases people use.
+They use Google Autocomplete to generate hundreds of relevant long-tail keywords for any topic.
+These can help you get the data you need to determine which keyword phrases will work for you.

 It’s important to know the search volume for a keyword.
 Although it would be wonderful to rank for a very high volume, highly competitive keyword phrase (short-tail keywords), most small businesses will do better focusing on the lower volume, less competitive keywords (long-tail keywords).
 By lower volume, I don’t mean zero since if nobody is searching for this topic, it won’t generate any additional traffic to your website.
 But long-tail keywords are more focused and will help attract those searching for what you offer.